Love French Food

 If you have followed the instructions above, they are now ready to eat if you want them hot.

-Simply pull off one of the leaves and hold the tip in your fingers, dip the bottom in either melted butter or a sauce you have chosen to have with them such as hollandaise sauce.
+Simply pull off one of the leaves and hold the tip in your fingers, dip the bottom in either melted butter or a sauce you have chosen to have with them, such as hollandaise sauce or homemade mayonnaise.

 Now, scrape off the gorgeous tender flesh between your teeth and savor the flavor and freshness of the artichoke.